Acceptance testing can be performed by a non-technical person. That person can be your tester, manager or even client.

 in situations when the form is not formatted properly, for example to discover that labels aren’t set

-what button values should be sent, or button values can be implicitly specified in the second parameter:
+what button values should be sent, or button values can be explicitly specified in the second parameter:

 In most cases you just need to check that the required text or element is on the page.

-You can check that a specific element exists (or doesn’t) on a page:
+You can check that a specific HTML element exists (or doesn’t) on a page:

 We also have other useful commands to perform checks.
 Please note that they all start with the